-- New vibrancy will be added through the development of more than 2000 homes within the centre, of which approx. 1,400 will be developed ahead of the Commonwealth Games and used as part of the Athletes' Village during the Games.
-More new homes will be developed on sites to the north and east, which will be used temporarily in Games time before being developed for housing. - Community and leisure facilities in the area will link well with the centre.
+- New vibrancy will be added through the development of new homes within the centre, of which approx. 1,200 will be developed ahead of the Commonwealth Games and used as part of the Athletes' Village.
+Sites to the north and east, which will accommodate a range of temporary uses in Games time, will be developed for some 500 homes. - Community and leisure facilities in the area will link well with the centre.
 A new secondary school will be developed on Holford Drive, and accessibility to education and leisure provision will be enhanced.
-A new community centre, and commercial uses to meet local need, will be provided within the Athletes' Village residential scheme. - Land around the junction of the A34 and Wellington Road/Aston Lane will be developed for commercial and higher density residential uses to enclose a remodelled Birchfield Island, forming a new gateway in the traditional part of the centre.
-Sites include the former Crown and Cushion public house and adjacent land, the former library site and adjoining land, and the shops on the eastern side of Birchfield Road, including land to the rear. - The aspiration for the One Stop Shopping Centre is to remodel the layout to provide activity to the Walsall Road frontage, bring forward underutilised land, and to integrate fully with the significantly enhanced public realm and connectivity in the centre.
+New community and commercial uses to meet local need will be provided within the residential scheme. - Land around the junction of the A34 and Wellington Road/Aston Lane will be developed for commercial and higher density residential uses to enclose a remodelled Birchfield Island, forming a new gateway in the traditional part of the centre.
+Sites include the former Crown and Cushion public house and adjacent land, the former library site and adjoining land, and the shops on the eastern side of Birchfield Road, including land to the rear. - The aspiration for the One Stop Shopping Centre is to remodel the layout to provide activity to the Walsall Road frontage, bring forward underutilised land for employment uses, and to integrate fully with the significantly enhanced public realm and connectivity in the centre.
+This will also allow for opportunities to improve the relationship with the River Tame by creating an active frontage, with improved physical and visual linkages.
+A wider range of leisure uses will be supported and the potential redevelopment of larger units will provide opportunities for green and brown roofs.

-A new public transport interchange and upgraded passenger facilities will be formed by the redevelopment of Perry Barr rail station and the adjacent bus
+A new public transport interchange and upgraded passenger facilities will be formed by the redevelopment of Perry

-- interchange, interconnecting with the Sprint/rapid transit service. - Changes to the strategic highway network will rationalise vehicle movements, including improved access to One Stop, and deliver improved walking and cycling connections both east-west and northsouth within the centre.
-Key to this will be closure to through traffic of part of Aldridge Road alongside the new residential neighbourhood, creating a public space with high quality pedestrian and cycle provision. - Proposals will support public transport priority through the centre and the delivery of a high quality segregated cycle route along the A34 connecting the City Centre to Walsall via Perry Barr and the Alexander Stadium. - Perry Hall Park will be made more accessible and become an important asset for the centre offer, by providing a walking and cycling route alongside the River Tame, and by opening up links through One Stop Shopping Centre.
+- Barr rail station and the adjacent bus interchange, interconnecting with the Sprint service. - Changes to the strategic highway network will rationalise vehicle movements, including improved access to One Stop, and deliver improved walking and cycling connections both east-west and north-south within the centre.
+Key to this will be the restriction of traffic on part of Aldridge Road alongside the new residential neighbourhood, creating a public space with high quality pedestrian and cycle provision and improved public transport access. - Proposals will support public transport priority through the centre and the delivery of a high quality segregated cycle route along the A34 connecting the city centre to Walsall via Perry Barr and the Alexander Stadium. - Perry Hall Park will be made more accessible and an important asset for the centre offer by providing a walking and cycling route alongside the River Tame, and by opening up links through One Stop Shopping Centre.

-- The scale and quality of development within Perry Barr will clearly identify it as an attractive and modern Urban Centre destination.
-This will be reinforced by landmark buildings in prominent locations, including at Birchfield Island and on the Athletes' Village site. - The new residential development created as a legacy of the Commonwealth Games Athletes' Village will be an attractive and vibrant place to live with a distinctive character and strong sense of place.
-New public space, including that created by the closure of part of Aldridge Road, will reduce the dominance of the road network and provide a high quality setting for development.

-Development across the centre will be based on creating attractive, well overlooked streets and public spaces, with coherent design guided by a clear approach to public realm.
+- The scale and quality of development within Perry Barr will clearly identify it as an attractive and modern destination.
+This will be reinforced by landmark buildings in prominent locations, including at Birchfield Island and on the residential sites. - The new residential development will be an attractive, resilient and vibrant place to live with a distinctive character and strong sense of place.
+New public space will reduce the dominance of the road network and provide a high quality setting for development. - Development across the centre will be based on creating attractive, well overlooked streets and public spaces, with coherent design guided by a clear approach to public realm.
+The new public realm will provide opportunities